The winter holidays are upon us, and these celebrations with their many traditions each have a rich and varied vocabulary.

 So broaden your lexicon and enter the holiday spirit with these fifty awesome holiday words!

 A Latin word meaning “coming;” the Christian season of expectant waiting and preparation beginning four Sundays before Christmas.
+Many people count down to the holiday with festive advent calendars made specifically for this purpose.

 A small, decorative sphere hung from a Christmas tree.